 For a Triple they can do a bonus attack and then a bonus disengage move getting in a better position around that objective or forcing the opponent to follow you wasting one of their activations.

 Toughness 4 and 20 wounds guarantee a decent survivability, especially if protecting the leader under the Righteous Aura that increases their toughness to 5.

 The Gryph-hound becomes an interesting choice in Warcry and a small pack of these fighters can bring down some tough opponents.

 Aetherwing: 65 points

-The Aetherwings are one of the cheapest unit in the game (same points as some grots) but can help increase the number of fighters in an otherwise pretty expensive roster.
+The Aetherwings are the cheapest unit in the warband and that can really help to increase the number of fighters in an otherwise pretty expensive roster.

 With toughness 2, 8 Wounds and 3 Attacks at Strength 2 they are definitely not there to hold the ground in melee, but they can be really useful scouts.

 They can fly with a movement of 12” allowing to reach the furthest objectives or run in circles around opponents eager to pull them down.

 Their Warning Cry ability (one attack against a targeted fighter within 6” of the Aetherwing can be re-rolled) it’s extremely useful to assure maximum damage from the snipers.

 The Farstriders (575 points)